alphagov/notifications-net-client/CONTRIBUTING.md

 make integration-test-with-docker
 ```

+## Working on the client locally

+You will need to ensure that you have .Net 4.6.2 Framework and .Net core 2.0 installed on your machine.

+If you are not working on a windows OS, .Net Frameworks are not supported but you can use the Makefile to build and run tests, run `make` on your terminal to see the available options.

 ## Deploying the client to Bintray

 If you are a member of the Notify team go to the latest build on https://jenkins.notify.tools/job/run-app-veyor-build/, re-run this build with the `PUBLISH_TO_BINTRAY` checked.